PennLINC/qsirecon/docs/models/dti.rst

 **Acquisition and Analysis Choices**: The choice of diffusion gradient directions and b-value can influence DTI metrics.
-A minimal 6-direction tensor encoding is insufficient for reliable quantitative work – more directions (20–30+) are recommended to stabilize FA/MD measures and reduce variability.
+A minimal 6-direction tensor encoding is insufficient for reliable quantitative work – more directions (20–30+) are recommended to stabilize FA/MD measures and reduce variability :cite:p:`jones2004-hs`.
  Similarly, moderate b-values (~1000 s/mm²) are typically chosen to balance SNR and sensitivity; very high b-values can introduce bias in tensor-fitting, due to higher sensitivity to non-Gaussian diffusion -- and require other models, such as DKI.
 During analysis, image alignment (registration) and smoothing can also introduce caveats: misregistration across subjects can blur tract-specific values, and heavy smoothing can artificially decrease FA in partial volume voxels.
-Tools like tract-based spatial statistics (TBSS) were developed to mitigate some of these issues by skeletonizing white matter maps to focus on centers of tracts.
 The key caveat is that DTI analyses involve many processing steps, each of which must be done carefully – otherwise, errors can propagate and lead to incorrect conclusions.
 Community guidelines and detailed "pitfall" checklists (e.g., :cite:p:`jones2010`) are valuable